Understanding Sanity Checks

 5 Min Read

 When building software or working with data, things often go wrong in subtle ways.
 A script crashes halfway.
 An app behaves strangely.
 A dashboard shows negative sales numbers.
-And many times, the root cause is surprisingly basic, such as a file being missing, a variable not being set, or an assumption quietly breaking.
+And many times, the root cause is surprisingly basic, such as a missing file, an unset variable, or an assumption that quietly breaks.
 That's where sanity checks come in.

 Not all bugs come from deep logical errors or broken dependencies.
-Sometimes, a system breaks because something simple was overlooked.
+Sometimes, systems fail because something simple was overlooked.

-Sanity checks are like quick mental tests you run in your code to ask, “Does this even make sense?”
-They're not full test suites or deep validation systems.
-They're small checks that help you avoid wasting time or accidentally making things worse by continuing with bad data or broken assumptions.
+Sanity checks are like quick mental tests you run in your code to ask, "Does this even make sense?"
+They are not full test suites or deep validation systems.
+They are small checks that help you avoid wasting time or making things worse by continuing with bad data or broken assumptions.

 Laravel: Checking Mail Config